rapid7/metasploit-framework/Metasploit-Remote-Data-Service-and-REST-API.md

 There are a few pieces of information to keep in mind when using data services with Metasploit Framework.
 * A Postgres database connection is required before connecting to a remote data service.
 * The configuration from the `database.yml` will still be honored for the foreseeable future, but a saved default data service will take priority when it is present.
+* The saved data services are stored in the Metasploit config file, which is located at `~/.msf4/config` by default.